-Chevron's presence in the U.K. North Sea spans more than 50 years.
-We generate economic impacts at multiple levels across the U.K. economy and in many different ways, from capital investments, taxes, jobs, production and technology development, to supporting a world class supply chain and the global procurement of U.K. goods and services.
+Our business interests generate economic impacts at multiple levels across the U.K. economy and in many different ways, from capital investments, taxes, jobs, production and technology development, to supporting a world class supply chain and the global procurement of U.K. goods and services.

 regional hub for global operations